 The data problem should be overcame in some other way, preserving the richness of GLUE2 information.

 As stated in general remarks, If any data issue arises within the top-level, then the top-level itself should cope with that.
 ARC would like to keep its local level tidy and consistent with the GLUE2 model.

+SB: We have to deal with the practical limitations of the system we have, so we will have to keep this under review.
+The LHC experiments are moving to distribute their software using cvmfs, in which case they may stop publishing the large number of names currently in the system.

 Page 43, Section 3.10 ComputingActivity

 The assertion that ComputingActivities SHOULD NOT be inserted in the information system is not precise, or at least gLite-centric.
 ARC reads it this way: ComputingActivities records will NOT be aggregated by the top-level BDII information system software.
 EGI profile cannot prevent such information to be published by clusters at a resource level.
 This would disrupt ARC functionality.
 See general comments about this issue.

+SB: As discussed above, the profile applies to the content of the top BDII only.

 Page 51, Section 5.1 BDII